The Three Numbers That Determine If Your Social Security Gets Taxed

 1. Your adjusted gross income (AGI).
 This includes withdrawals from traditional IRAs and 401(k)s, pension income, wages, capital gains, and rental income.

 2. Your nontaxable interest.
 Mostly municipal bond interest.
-Even though it’s exempt from federal income tax, the IRS counts it in this formula.
-Many retirees are caught off guard by this.
+Even though it is exempt from federal income tax, the IRS counts it in this formula, and many retirees are caught off guard by that fact.

 3. 50% of your Social Security benefits.
-Not all of it, half of it.
-This gets added regardless of how much you receive.
+Half of your benefit gets added to the total regardless of how much you receive.

 How Quickly Combined Income Adds Up